Author Archives:

 The Legacy Men’s Ministry exists to create a comfortable place where men can connect with each other, share with each other, and grow together spiritually.
 Invite your friends and join us to explore what it means to live in Christian community with other men.

 Join us at 8:00am Saturday mornings at the Olathe campus.
 We recommend ages 16+ for Men’s Breakfast for content advisory.
-Thanks!

 Men’s Breakfast Topics